 Power BI Desktop

 When someone is talking about Power BI, it’s about the Desktop only.
-It is a lightweight and free tool you can download, install and use on the local machine.
+It is a lightweight and absolutely free tool that you can download, install, and use on your local machine.

-The installation consists mainly of the Next button, which we covered with screenshots.
-So please refer to Download and install Desktop to follow this Power BI tutorial or create our reports.
+The installation process consists mainly of the Next button, which we covered with screenshots.
+So please refer to Download and install Desktop to follow this tutorial or create our reports.

-It is a window-based desktop application helpful for connecting with data sources, transforming, preparing reports, and publishing them to service.
+Power BI is a Windows-based desktop application helpful for connecting with data sources, transforming, preparing reports, and publishing them to service.

-The most common use of the Power BI Desktop tutorial includes
+The most common uses of the Power BI Desktop tutorial includes

-- Create a report that combines one or more pages, each with a chart.
+- Create a report that combines one or more pages, each with its own chart.

 - Design graphs, charts, and maps to illustrate the imported data visually.